-An approach can be loaded at any airport that has one available, and provides guidance for non-precision and precision approaches to airports with published instrument approach procedures.
 Only one approach can be loaded at a time in a flight plan.
 If an approach is loaded when another approach is already in the active flight plan, the new approach replaces the previous approach.
-Only the final course segment (Final Approach Fix (FAF) to Missed Approach Point (MAP)) of the published approach is available for monitoring.
+The route is defined by selection of an approach and the transition waypoint.